Rania Matar: SHE — Aug 20-Nov 26

 Sarah and Aya from Lebanon standing together in an empty room

 Rania Matar, Sarah and Aya, Baalbek, Lebanon, 2019, 19.2 x 24 in.
-25.2 x 30 in. framed
+Image courtesy of the artist.

 Born and raised in Lebanon, Rania Matar moved to the United States in 1984.
 She has dedicated her work to exploring issues of personal and collective identity through photographs of female adolescence and adulthood.
 Matar works both in the United States and the Middle East in an effort to focus on notions of identity and individuality within the context of the underlying universality of these experiences.